Stride (music): Technique

 Stride pianist Art Tatum (1909–1956) (a fan of Fats Waller and Lee Sims, who was himself a fan of the European "Impressionist" pianists such as Claude Debussy and Erik Satie, and hosted a radio program Tatum enjoyed) introduced more complex harmonies into his playing, and, like Fats Waller, would start songs with legato explorations of chordal intricacies before launching into swing.
 Tatum was given a posthumous Grammy Award in 1974.

 Stride pianists used devices such as arpeggios, black note slide-offs, varying rhythmic accents, and tension and release.

 Stride pianists engaged in marathon cutting contests to show off their skills.

 Practitioners

 Other stride jazz pianists of the 20th century included Clarence Profit, Johnny Guarnieri, Mary Lou Williams, Cliff Jackson, Hank Duncan, Pat Flowers, Don Ewell, Joe Turner, Claude Hopkins, Ralph Sutton, Dick Wellstood, Dick Hyman, and Judy Carmichael.
 Others such as Duke Ellington, Thelonious Monk, and Jaki Byard developed the style for their own ends.

-Other prominent stride jazz pianists are Butch Thompson, Mike Lipskin, Bernd Lhotzky, Louis Mazetier, and Stephanie Trick, who perform internationally.
+Other prominent stride jazz pianists are Butch Thompson, Mike Lipskin, Bernd Lhotzky, Louis Mazetier, Rossano Sportiello and Stephanie Trick, who perform internationally.
 Japanese pianist Hiromi Uehara's solo concerts often include stride-based pieces.

 Mrs Mills used a stride technique for her many sing-along and party tunes.